sbhjt-gr/WiLang/README.md

 5. **Configure environment variables** (see Installation section)

 ### WebRTC Signaling Server
-WhisperLang requires a signaling server for WebRTC connections.
+WiLang requires a signaling server for WebRTC connections.
 The app connects to the server configured in the .env file.

 The signaling server handles:
 - User registration and discovery